openfaas/faasd/docs/ROADMAP.md

 * [x] Terraform for DigitalOcean
 * [x] [Store and retrieve annotations in function spec](https://github.com/openfaas/faasd/pull/86) - in progress
 * [x] An installer for faasd and dependencies - runc, containerd
+* [x] Offer a recommendation or implement a strategy for faasd replication/HA